 Both marriage and divorce can cause a change in your life – including your lifestyle and your finances.
 These situations are huge changes and should immediately prompt a review of your life insurance policy.
 You definitely don’t want to make any ‘rash’ decisions, and just cancel a policy.
 But rather take a look at your current situation and determine how much, if any coverage, you should own.

 When you get married, you transition from a one-person income to a two-person income.
 And, you are now responsible for seeing that someone else (your new spouse) is cared for if something should happen to you.
 Perhaps that is why getting married is one of the most common events that prompt someone to purchase life insurance.
-Studies have shown that spouses always fear how they would continue their life style, if one of them were to pass away.
+Studies have shown that spouses always fear how they would continue their lifestyle, if one of them were to pass away.
 This concern is a perfect example as to why you should look into life insurance.

 If you are getting divorced, your finances are likely to diminish, and you will lose that person who was to likely receive your death benefits.
 It will depend on your personal situation entirely, but you will likely want to decrease the amount of your life insurance policy to save money on premiums.
 Or in some situations, you may be required to purchase life insurance, thru a divorce decree.
+Now the situation arises to “review my life insurance policy”!

-In certain situations, you may have share a child with your ex-spouse.
+In certain situations, you may have to share a child with your ex-spouse.
 If this is the case it generally would make sense to still have life insurance.
 Possibly, it may make more sense to reduce the amount of life insurance, as you no longer have a spouse.
 Everybody’s situation is different, so you want to review your personal situation, and make sure you have the proper amount of life insurance in place.

 2. Purchasing a New Home